Can’t stop thinking about your wife’s previous partners?

 Like other forms of OCD, people experiencing obsessive retroactive jealousy get stuck in a perpetual cycle of obsessive thinking, anxiety, compulsive action, and relief-seeking behaviours.

-I wrote a whole article about this cycle but to keep things short, one typical example of how this manifests for people with obsessive retroactive jealousy is:
+I wrote a whole article about this cycle.
+One typical example of how this manifests for people with obsessive retroactive jealousy is:

 - An intrusive thought about your wife’s previous partner enters your mind.